-On overall strategy against financing of terrorism has been drafted on the basis of Proposals by the SG/HR and the Commission as well as the outcome of seminars in this field organised by the Dutch Presidency on the prevention of the financing of terrorism.
+On overall strategy against financing of terrorism has been drafted on the basis of proposals by the SG/HR and the Commission as well as the outcome of seminars in this field organised by the Dutch Presidency on the prevention of the financing of terrorism.

-With a view to improving the traceability and transparency of movement of funds by terrorists, an agreement on a general approach is foreseen within the Council regarding the proposal for a new directive on prevention of the use of the financial system for the purpose of money laundering or terrorist financing.
+With a view to improving the traceability and transparency of movement of funds by terrorists, the Council agreed on a general approach on a proposal for a Directive aimed at preventing of the use of the financial system for the purpose of money laundering or terrorist financing.
 This proposal extends the scope of reporting obligations also to transactions which could be related to terrorist financing.
 Furthermore, the moving of funds for terrorist financing via individuals who carry cash has been addressed through a Commission proposal for a regulation on controls of cash entering or leaving the Community.
 Political agreement has been reached on this regulation.